test-fullautomation/robotframework-tutorial/900_building_testsuites/doc_src/building_testsuites.rst

 What is the initial situation?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In the scope of the RobotFrameowork AIO a test suite is either a single robot file containing one or more test cases, or a set of several robot files.
+In the scope of the RobotFramework AIO a test suite is either a single robot file containing one or more test cases, or a set of several robot files.

 Usually all test cases of a test suite run under the same conditions - but these conditions may be different.
 For example the same test case is used
-to test several different variants of a "System under Test" (SuT).
-Every variant requires individual values for certain configuration parameter.
+to test several different variants of a *System under Test*.
+Every variant requires individual values for certain configuration parameters.

 Based on this consideration two different scenarios are thinkable: